BenHanson52/TurnFinder/README.md

 Author

-'''Create an account
+-Create an account
-'''Log in
+-Log in
-'''Create pins
+-Create pins
-'''Edit/delete their own pins
+-Edit/delete their own pins

 Admin

-'''All author permissions
+-All author permissions
-'''View the admin panel
+-View the admin panel
-'''View user information
+-View user information
-'''Edit/delete any pin
+-Edit/delete any pin
-'''Local Development
+-Local Development

 This project has a development mode for local testing.

 Typical local setup